Arkema and the Théatre des Champs-Élysées

-For the 2018/2019 season, Arkema sponsors the Young Public participatory opera produced by the Théâtre des Champs-Elysées and so is involved in the programming of Une Carmen, étoile du cirque based on Georges Bizet’s opera.
+For the 2018/2019 season, Arkema sponsored the Young Public participatory opera produced by the Théâtre des Champs-Elysées and was involved in the programming of Une Carmen, étoile du cirque based on Georges Bizet’s opera.

-Whether young people visit the theater with their family or with their school, Une Carmen, étoile du cirque, in a shorter and fun version, will acquaint its audience with opera by teaching them about singing and live shows.
+Whether young people visited the theater with their family or with their school, Une Carmen, étoile du cirque, in a shorter and fun version, acquainted its audience with opera by teaching them about singing and live shows.

-There will be 10 performances between 12 and 21 May 2019 for families and schools, and learning workshops on 4 May and before each performance.
+10 performances took place in May 2019 for families and schools, and learning workshops before each performance.

-Every season, particular attention is drawn to audiences that are remote from culture: thanks to this patronage, the theater can invite 500 children from the RÉSEAU D’ÉDUCATION PRIORITAIRE (REP, REP+) [high priority education network], welcome groups of autistic children from day centers and children from specialist institutions for the blind and visually impaired (IDES and INJA).
+Every season, particular attention is drawn to audiences that are remote from culture: thanks to this patronage, the theater can invite children from the RÉSEAU D’ÉDUCATION PRIORITAIRE (REP, REP+) [high priority education network] (725 children during the 2018/2019 season), welcome groups of autistic children from day centers and children from specialist institutions for the blind and visually impaired (IDES and INJA).
 Customized workshops are organized to cater especially for these children.

 This initiative, which also aims to involve some young people from schools in so-called sensitive districts (via the Paris education authorities), is perfectly in line with the Group’s CSR approach around the issues of education and integration, and is also in perfect harmony with the values of solidarity and accountability held by Arkema.